thaliproject/abandoned-ThaliMobile-iOS/API.md

 *Params:*

 `peerIdentifier`
 `string` - Specifies the peer identifier.
+This `peerIdentifier` must be a valid GUID in string format.
+>Example: BEEFCAFE-BEEF-CAFE-BEEF-CAFEBEEFCAFE

 `peerName`
-`string` - Specifies the peer identifier.
+`string` - Specifies the peer name.
+The `peerName` should be a short name describing the peer. it is used for debugging and trans purposes.

 *Returns:*